quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.29.0 – July 23, 2021 =
+* New: validate tax IDs in Switzerland, Quebec, Australia, and New Zealand
+* New: always show the field business name
+* New: allow users to clear the tax cache
+* New: support for WordPress 5.8

 = 1.28.0 – July 5, 2021 =
 * New: introducing new tax codes for SaaS and standard-rated products